 Houston Burn Injury Attorneys

 Have you been the victim of a burn injury?
 You need attorneys who know how to handle these cases and get results.
-Let the team of Neal Davis and Jed Silverman guide you through the legal process.
+Let Neal Davis guide you through the legal process.

 According to the American Burn Association, there are around 486,000 cases of burn injury treated each year in the United States, and around 4,000 of these burns result in death.
 Survivors are often left with permanent scars, tissue damage, and extreme pain because of these injuries.

 Fortunately, victims of burn injuries are often entitled to financial compensation for their losses if the injury is the direct result of another's negligence.
-Houston personal injury attorneys Neal Davis and Jed Silverman are ready to help you toward that compensation.
+Houston personal injury attorney Neal Davis is ready to help you toward that compensation.

 If you decide to seek compensation for your burn injuries, it is important to have your burn assessed by a medical professional.
 The severity of the burn may correlate with the amount of compensation due if the case is settled.